 “For once you have tasted flight, you will forever walk with your eyes turned skyward for there you have been, and there you will always long to return.” – Leonardo da Vinci

 From the imaginations of the female powerhouse duo Shay Kuehlmann and Kate Roxburgh of DogSky Films, the heart of this film is the magic that happens when you open yourself up, release the past and let something new in.
-A simple story with a wonderful complexity of real science and magic, Moose provides a platform to explore a world beyond our imagination Jake’s development and growth in the story begins to happen as Ellie opens him up to the world around him during her chatty, optimistic and curious conversation.
+A simple story with a wonderful complexity of real science and magic, A Dog Called Moose provides a platform to explore a world beyond our imagination Jake’s development and growth in the story begins to happen as Ellie opens him up to the world around him during her chatty, optimistic and curious conversation.

 When Jake is devastated by the death of his dog ‘Moose’, he decides to go on a pilgrimage to visit their favourite place – an old oak tree in the middle of a wild field.
 Jake carries Moose’s favourite toy with him, a fluffy pink elephant.
 Jake’s journey takes him along an isolated beach.
 Isolated that is, until he bumps into a rather strange little girl Ellie.

 Ellie is twelve years old and wearing a brown furry squirrel suit, traditionally used for base jumping.
 Ellie is convinced that she can upgrade the wings of the squirrel suit and teach herself how to fly.
 Unimpressed with being interrupted on such a poignant walk, Jake finds himself being followed by Ellie who happily chats away about the physics of flight, food and the fluffy pink elephant that she desperately wants to carry.
 As Jake becomes more and more frustrated at his overly chatty companion trotting behind at his heels, he tells Ellie of his recent loss in the hope that she will leave him alone.
 Unfortunately, Ellie decides that the only cure for Jake’s misery is companionship.